Kayak Trip on the Aurlandsfjord and Nærøyfjord

 Reis Sakte - Hiking towards Skjerdal and the Aurlandsfjord.

-There are ten restaurants that have awarded Michelin stars and Michelin awards in Western Norway.
-Eight of the Michelin restaurants are in Stavanger and two in Bergen.
-Here you will find FJORDS MICHELIN, where you will also find a list of recommended hotels in Western Norway, recommended by Michelin.
+There are 14 restaurants that have awarded Michelin stars and Michelin awards in Western Norway.
+Eight of the Michelin Restaurants are in Stavanger, there are five in Bergen and one is out on the Hardangerfjord outside Rosendal.
+Here you will find an overview of MICHELIN RESTAURANTS in Western Norway.

 USEFUL LINKS is a list of websites with great information on Norway and the Fjords.
-FAQ is an overview of articles that answer the most common questions you have when planning to visit the fjords in Western Norway.

 The Aurlandsfjord and Nærøyfjord – Map Overview